 In 2009, The Possibility Project initiated a new program to bring its impact to youth living in foster care.
 The program – now beginning its third year – engages youth from foster care agencies across New York City each year.

-Recruitment for the Foster Care Program will happen in February and March 2012.
+Recruitment for the Foster Care Program happens each year in February and March.
 Get details on auditions for this an other programs or contact Kenny Phillips, Artistic Director.

 Why a Program for Youth in Care?

 The teenage years can be difficult, especially for youth in foster care.
 Living with a high risk of abuse or neglect, facing a transitory living situation, and dealing with the stigmas of being in foster care produces a highly volatile combination of risks and vulnerabilities.
 The net effect can be devastating, exemplified by the fact that two to four years after aging out of foster care, only 50 percent of youth have completed high school or a GED and only 6% graduate from even a community college.